MohamedRagabAbbas/Digital-Design-Project-Final-Version-1/README.md

 # Quine-McCluskey Logic Minimization Project

 ## Overview
 This repo includes the design and implementation for the Quine-McCluskey minimization algorithm.
-The project allows the user to enter a boolean expression in any of the following forms. &nbsp
+The project allows the user to enter a boolean expression in any of the following forms. &nbsp;
 1- Expression in SoP form
 2- A list of minterms
 3- A list of minterms and don't cares